CybercentreCanada/assemblyline-service-cuckoo/README.md

 Some important options for virt-install:

 * `--name` - The name of the VM / domain
 * `--ram` - Amount of RAM.
-Windows 8/10 will likely need more
+Windows 8/10 will likely need more.
 * `--os-variant` - The specific OS variant being used.
-For more options, see output for command `osinfo-query os`
+For more options, see output of command `osinfo-query os`
-* `--cdrom` - The path to the iso you created in the previous step
+* `--cdrom` - The path to the iso you created in the previous step (or the regular ISO for a manual Windows or Linux base VM)

     sudo virt-install --connect qemu:///system --virt-type kvm \